apache/nuttx/Documentation/components/syscall.rst

 using the non- variadic form of the OS interface that accepts a ``va_list`` as an argument, ``vsyslog()`` in this case.

-There there are many functions that have a variadic form but take only one or two arguments optional arguments.
+There are many functions that have a variadic form but take only one or two optional arguments.
 There can be handled as system calls, but only by treating them as though they had a fixed number of arguments.

-These are are handled in ``syscall.csv`` by appending the number and type of optional arguments.
+These are handled in ``syscall.csv`` by appending the number and type of optional arguments.
 For example, consider the ``open()`` OS interface.
 Its prototype is: